It has actually been four years now!

 As a woodworker, the ability to create perfect mortises is stable blood of modern joinery.

 If I told you-you could create a mortice in seconds then I am sure you would be happy to find out how.

 If you read on you will learn of a machine that has the ability to change the way you work.
 The system I speak is capable of fulfilling your jointing methods in a fraction of the time it currently takes you.
-I can fully joint a double opening window in 20 minutes.
+I can fully joint and glue up a double opening window in under 20 minutes.